gatsbyjs/gatsby/docs/blog/2018-04-06-introducing-gatsby-rfc-process/index.md

 ## RFCs for a new GitHub labeling system and to remove our special layout component

 Coinciding with the launch of our RFC process, we've submitted a [proposal for a new GitHub labeling system](https://github.com/gatsbyjs/rfcs/pull/1) and a [proposal to remove our special layout component](https://github.com/gatsbyjs/rfcs/pull/2).
-The labeling system proposal has already received many valuable comments from the community that we will incorporate into the design of the new API.
+Both proposals have already received many valuable comments from the community that we're incorporating into the design of the new process and API.

 Both PRs are good examples of how a typical RFC should be structured.
 We're excited to start receiving your proposals!